adrgonza/ft_transcendence/README.md

 Contributions are welcome!
 If you find any bugs or have suggestions for improvement, please open an issue or submit a pull request on GitHub.

 ## Credits
-This project was created by adrgonza for the libft project at 42Madrid.
+This project was created by adrgonza for the ft_trascendence project at 42Madrid.